-At Buckingham Palace, The Queen’s Gallery has George IV: Art & Spectacle (until May 3), which takes a look at the unrivalled art collection amassed by the magnificent monarch, who enriched his life with the finest art and artefacts.
+At Buckingham Palace, The Queen’s Gallery’s George IV: Art & Spectacle (until October 11) has been extended into the Autumn months.
+The exhibition takes a look at the unrivalled art collection amassed by the magnificent monarch, who enriched his life with the finest art and artefacts.
 George IV purchased a huge range of paintings, textiles, metalwork, ceramics and furniture by the finest artists, including Sir Thomas Lawrence and Sir Joshua Reynolds.

 Royal Academy of Arts

-Drawn from the Ordrupgaard Collection, home to some of the most important Impressionist paintings in northern Europe, Gauguin and the Impressionists: Masterpieces from the Ordrupgaard Collection (March 29 – June 14) brings together 60 works by the likes of Manet, Monet, Renoir and Degas, and a stunning series of Post-Impressionist works by Gaugin – many of which have never been seen before in the UK.
-Unlocking this treasure trove, which was amassed by a Danish Couple with the help of Théodore Duret – French writer and early champion of the Impressionists – the exhibition is a must for any lover of Impressionism.
+At the Royal Academy of Arts, Gauguin and the Impressionists: Masterpieces from the Ordrupgaard Collection (until October 18) brings together 60 works by the likes of Manet, Monet, Renoir and Degas, and a stunning series of Post-Impressionist works by Gaugin – many of which have never been seen before in the UK.
+Unlocking this treasure trove, which was amassed by a Danish Couple with the help of Théodore Duret – French writer and early champion of the Impressionists – and boasts some of the most important Impressionist paintings in northern Europe, the exhibition is a must for any lover of Impressionism.

 Sir John Soane’s Museum